CHENyiru3/CHENyiru3.github.io/_pages/cv.md

   * Genomics and protomics
 * Projects
   * Database:
-    * Having basic technique to bulid one.
+    * Having full exprience in front-end to build a database.
+    * Knowing how to plan a well-designed structure.
   * Data analysis:
-    * Experience in constructing data analysis pipeline and handling with big data.
+    * Experience in constructing data analysis pipeline and handling with bulk and sigle cell seqeuncing data.
+    * Experience in processing ATAC and ChIP-seq data.
+    * Experience in processing spatial transcritomics data
   * Machine learning:
-    * Experience in applying ML in multiple tasks, especially clustering based on T cell CDR3 animo acid sequences, clustering based on single cell RNA sequencing data, constructing classifiers based on T cell characterisitics.
-In mathematical modeling, learning some basic models in NPL.
+    * Experience in applying ML in multiple tasks, especially: DL tools in spatial transcriptomcis data processing, clustering based on T cell CDR3 animo acid sequences, clustering based on single cell RNA sequencing data, constructing classifiers based on T cell characterisitics.
+In mathematical modeling competition, learning some basic models in NPL.
+    * Understanding basic concepts in pytorch, and finished some toy tasks
 * Linux system
-    * Mostly working in linux servers in the lab.
+    * Advanced Linux user.
+Mostly working in linux servers in the lab.
     * Managing a small personal Ubuntu machine for daily usage and website construction.

 Publications